TAKE ADVANTAGE OF AMAZON HOLIDAY DEALS!

 As an Amazon Associate I earn from qualifying purchases.

-Other stroke rehab exercises include the use of technology and robotics ,mirror box therapy, graded imagery, and more.
+Other stroke rehab exercises include the use of technology such as brain computer interfaces and robotics, mirror box therapy, graded imagery, and more.
 There are many devices on the market today to help with stroke recovery as well as various types of stroke rehab exercises being developed on a continuous basis.
 It is important to keep up with current research to find out which stroke rehab exercises are effective. www.EBRSR.com is a website that offers information on the latest stroke research and the effectiveness of various rehabilitation techniques.

 For examples of inexpensive exercise equipment you can use for rehab at home, visit www.stroke-rehab.com/home-exercise-equipment.html.
 You can also subscribe to our stroke blog page to get the our latest website updates regarding exercises, treatment, and answers to questions from stroke patients.